BioinformaticsBiophysicsUDE/Epitopsy/docs/packages/Structure.rst

     .. method:: determine_max_diameter(atoms = None)

-        :param atoms: a list of atoms (optional), or all atoms of the structure if ``None``
+        :param atoms: a list of atoms, or all atoms of the structure if ``None``
-        :type atoms: :class:`Structure.atom` object
+        :type  atoms: :class:`atom`

-        :returns: a float number of the maximum diameter (Angstrom)
+        :returns: (float) the maximum diameter in Angstroem

         Example::